Are you considering adopting a pup? If so, browse this list to learn about the top seven dog breeds that shed the most hair.

 Saint Bernards shed the heaviest during spring or autumn.

-Their thick, protective coat falls off a lot during the year, but it falls off heaviest during the two named seasons.
+Their thick, protective coat falls off frequently throughout the year but falls off heaviest during those seasons.

 Golden Retriever